-Level, developed by Northeastern University New Ventures, is a data analytics bootcamp designed to equip professionals with the skills in analytics that employers are looking for.
+Level, developed by Northeastern University New Ventures, is a data analytics accelerator designed to equip professionals with the skills in analytics that employers are looking for.
 The intensive two-month program not only prepares candidates for success in an increasingly data-driven world, but serves as a solution for top employers to find talent that knows how to understand, analyze, and contextualize data, and use it to tell a compelling story.

 Demand for the data analyst skill set is growing exponentially as the onset of technology in every industry has provided us with more data than we can consume.
 The number of job openings including the phrase ‘data analytics’ has increased a staggering 372% since 2011, and companies have embraced hiring Level graduates as a way to ensure that employees truly fit the job description.
 Ryan Hayden, Director of Healthcare Business Intelligence and Data Analytics at KPMG, one of the largest professional services companies in the world, says: “Data is everywhere.
 Every business needs skilled people who know how to manage data projects and have experience getting their hands dirty with the data.
 I am consistently looking for what I call ‘translators’ who can help the business, their customers, and their internal organizations better understand the opportunities for improvement from better data & analytics.”